The Polya-Szego principle in the fractional setting: a glimpse on nonlocal functional inequalities: Some generalizations

 \subsection{The Gaussian case}

 Another significant example is given by $A(x,H(\xi))=w(x)|\xi|^p$, for some $1\le p<\infty$ and some positive weight $w$.
 In particular for $w=\gamma:=\frac{e^{-\frac{|\cdot|^2}{2}}}{(2\pi)^{N/2}}$ we deal with the Gaussian rearrangement given by the \emph{Ehrhard symmetrization} introduced in \cite{EhrScand}.
-Through this symmetrization technique which rearranges a set in a halfspace keeping fixed its Gaussian volume, the same author proves the relevant P\'olya-Szeg\"o inequality \cite[Th\'eorème 3.1]{ehrhard} and deduce the isoperimetric inequality \cite[Proposition 2.1]{ehrhard} and the Faber-Krahn inequality \cite[Th\'eorème 4.4]{ehrhard}.
+Through this symmetrization technique which rearranges a set in a halfspace keeping fixed its Gaussian volume, the same author proves the relevant P\'olya-Szeg\"o inequality \cite[Th\'eorème 3.1]{ehrhard} and deduces the isoperimetric inequality \cite[Proposition 2.1]{ehrhard} and the Faber-Krahn inequality \cite[Th\'eorème 4.4]{ehrhard}.
 See also \cite{BarBraJul, CCLP4} for quantitative estimates.

-In the nonlocal counterpart the notion of $H^s$-fractional Gaussian seminorm has been introduced in \cite{NovPalSir} in the setting of abstract Wiener spaces through an extension technique \emph{\'a la} Caffarelli-Silvestre proved in \cite{StiTor}, and the authors prove an isoperimetric inequality for the \emph{fractional Gaussian perimeter} $P^\gamma_s(E)$ using the characterization in formula \eqref{eq:extperimeter} replacing $(\mathbb{R}^N,\mathcal{L}^N)$ with a Wiener space $X$ equipped with the Gaussian measure $\gamma$.
+In the nonlocal counterpart the notion of $H^s$-fractional Gaussian seminorm has been introduced in \cite{NovPalSir} in the setting of abstract Wiener spaces through an extension technique \emph{à la} Caffarelli-Silvestre proved in \cite{StiTor}, and the authors prove an isoperimetric inequality for the \emph{fractional Gaussian perimeter} $P^\gamma_s(E)$ using the characterization in formula \eqref{eq:extperimeter} replacing $(\mathbb{R}^N,\mathcal{L}^N)$ with a Wiener space $X$ equipped with the Gaussian measure $\gamma$.
 A stability result has also been obtained in \cite{CCLP4} in finite dimension.

-It is worth noticing that in the Gaussian framework the formulation with the extension technique is still equivalent with the one through Bochner subordination by considering the \emph{Ornstein-Uhlenbeck operator} $-\Delta_\gamma:=-\Delta+\langle x,\nabla\rangle$ instead of the Laplacian.
+It is worth noticing that in the Gaussian framework the formulation with the extension technique is still equivalent with the one through Bochner subordination by considering the fractional powers of the (negative) \emph{Ornstein-Uhlenbeck operator} $-\Delta_\gamma$, where $\Delta_\gamma:=\Delta-\langle x,\nabla\rangle$ instead of the laplacian.
 See \cite{StiTor}.

 The usefulness of this approach is manifold; comparison results as in Theorem \ref{th:masscompfpv} for solutions to equations driven by fractional powers of $-\Delta_\gamma$ can be proved (\cite{FeStVo}).
 Moreover, it simplifies the study of $W^{s,p}_\gamma$ fractional seminorms \emph{\'a la} Gagliardo or the analysis of the fractional Gaussian perimeter of a set in a bounded domain, see \cite{CCLP1, CCLP2}.